ceandrade/brkga_mp_ipr_cpp/README.md

 One notable change was substituting the custom code in `randInt()` for a [standard library uniform distribution utility](https://en.cppreference.com/w/cpp/numeric/random/uniform_int_distribution).
-The old code was used when a custom Mersenne Twister RNG code was used (from the original BRKGA implementation).
-The inclusion of the Mersenne Twister in the standard library allows us to use all default utilities.
+The old code was used when a custom Mersenne Twister RNG code (from the original BRKGA implementation) was used.
+Including the Mersenne Twister in the standard library allows us to use all default utilities.
 Ad hoc tests show that the standard library utilities are faster than the old custom code.
 However, the speed-up is marginal when considering the full application of